sloev/susie-report/kamstrup.rst

-Kamstrup multical 601
+Kamstrup Multical 601
 ,,,,,,,,,,,,,,,,,,,,,

-The kamstrup multical 601 protocol is a serial protocol with 1200 bits per second.
+The Kamstrup Multical 601 protocol is a serial protocol with 1200 bits per second.
 The protocol is a request-response protocol where the data is encoded in many frames where each is 8 bits.